aswin2good/hello-microblaze/README.md

    ```
    - The Uninfied IDE home page should look like this.
    - ![The home page should look like this.](./Images/vitis_unified_ide_start.png)
+- ### Installing the Development Board Definition in the Vitis Software
+  #### I will be using Digilent Basys 3 FPGA Board
+ - the github link from where to download the master.zip [file](https://github.com/Digilent/vivado-boards/archive/master.zip)
+ - Extract the zip file
+ - go to /vivado-boards-master/new/board_files and copy basys3 folder
+ - paste the folder to /tools/Xilinx/Vivado/2023.2/data/boards/board_files directory (create a boards_files folder if missing and then paste it)

 ## 4. Visual Studio Code Setup
 - I would suggest you the download the Visual Studio Code by referring to this [video](https://www.youtube.com/watch?v=vLm2EHIaxOo)